 Bats are mysterious creatures.
 They are one of the most misunderstood and feared animals of the world.

-But they are also important to our ecosystem, as they play important roles for the cycle of life.
+But they are also important to our ecosystem, as they play important roles in the cycle of life.

-Fortunately, through education of true bat facts, the myths and lore, which have struck fear in the hearts of humans is being combated.
+Fortunately, through education of true bat facts, the myths and lore, which have struck fear in the hearts of humans are being combated.